While we haven't met, if you work at a church there are a few things I'm pretty sure apply to you.

 My motivation is seeing leaders thriving with a healthy church and a healthy life.
 Ministry is challenging...that won't change.
 However, I'm convinced it's possible to lead a growing church without burning out yourself, your staff, or your volunteers.
 It's my mission to help you make that a reality.

 As far as my background goes, well, I'm originally from Oklahoma.
-However, I currently live in upstate New York where winter is WAY different than what I'm used to!
+However, I currently live Iowa.

 My husband and I married in 2014.
-We recently joined the parenting ranks with a baby girl in 2017, a baby boy in 2019, and have a German Shepherd who might be a tad bit spoiled.
+We joined the parenting ranks with a baby girl in 2017, a baby boy in 2019, and have a German Shepherd who might be a tad bit spoiled.

 Copyright 2016 by Velocity Ministry Management, LLC